CharlesYang-CN/magnetic-convergence/README.md

-It is a homework project for OUC Haide college.
+It is a homework project for physical III in OUC Haide college.

 It will be released after Jan.
 1,2025.